MaybeThisIsRu/smix-kit/README.md

 Input:

-- Select post type (article, note, image, reply)
+- Select post type using your space bar key (article, note, image, reply)
   - In case of reply, paste reply context ready to go.
   - In case of note, skip title input and generate a random short string.
   - In case of article, ask for a post title.